GRIDAPPSD/gridappsd-training/module-content/docs/source/services/app-deconfliction/README.md

 3.4.3.
 For the Centralized Deconfliction Service, an algebraic formulation for the optimization will be used to close any remaining gap between setpoint requests.
 This could potentially include app and device weighting factors.

-3.4.4.The results of the Optimization deconfliction stage will be the ResolutionVector meaning just a single setpoint value per device as given in the ConflictMatrix.
+3.4.4.
+The results of the Optimization deconfliction stage will be the ResolutionVector meaning just a single setpoint value per device as given in the ConflictMatrix.

 **4.**      **Deconfliction Service Interface**